redhat-developer/vscode-openshift-tools/README.md

 For detail analysis of how to setup and run local OpenShift Cluster using minishift, please follow this [wiki](https://github.com/redhat-developer/vscode-openshift-tools/wiki/Starting-Local-OpenShift-Instance).

+## WARNING !!
+Breaking Changes

+This release(`0.1.0`) requires below mentioned changes.
+Use the migration guide mentioned below to resolve them.

+* This breaks backward compatibility with older versions(`<=0.0.23`).
+* Components created with previous version will no longer be identified.
+Therefore after extension is updated to new version(`0.1.0`) all previously deployed components won't be visible in OpenShift Application View.
+* Every component/service needs to have a context folder.
+The extension will prompt the user to specify the context folder with the creation of component/service.

+> **Please follow the [migration](https://github.com/redhat-developer/vscode-openshift-tools/wiki/Migration-to-v0.1.0) guide to resolve any possible issues.**

+In case of any queries, please use the [Feedback & Question](#Feedback-&-Questions) section.

 ## Commands and features

 ![ screencast ](https://raw.githubusercontent.com/redhat-developer/vscode-openshift-tools/master/images/vscode-openshift-tools.gif)